Updated: October 5, 2024

 A solid foundation is a MUST, as it will distribute the weight proportionately across the container and help prevent moisture and corrosion from accelerating the damage brought on by nature.

 Furthermore, container homes are not zoned for all cities and counties.
-In other words, you cannot build a container home anywhere you please as the construction must fall within the building codes and zoning requirements for the area.
+In other words, you cannot build a container home anywhere you please, as the construction must fall within the building codes and zoning requirements for the given area.

 Questions to Ask Yourself Prior to Purchasing a Shipping Container Home